ebikatsudon/VTubeStudio/Running-VTS-on-Linux.md

 # Guide: Running VTube Studio using OpenSeeFace webcam tracking on Linux

-Used distro: Arch Linux.
+Used distro: **Arch Linux**.
 The dollar sign represents the start of the command line, don't include that.

 ### Install python39